FilipWirsen/pp5-ci/README.md

 [Pro Disc](https://ci-pp5-e-commerce.herokuapp.com/)

 # About
-This is a full-stack e-commerce project I build using Python, JavaScript, HTML and CSS.
+This is a full-stack e-commerce project Ibuild using Python, JavaScript, HTML and CSS.
 I created this website for a friends business that sells golf discs.

 # Strategy